Key Takeaways

 - The test takes 10-15 minutes and uses very low radiation (1/10th of a chest X-ray)

-- DEXA scan cost in Dubai typically ranges from AED 350 to AED 700
+- DEXA scan cost in Dubai typically ranges from AED 350 to AED 700, with full packages up to AED 1,000

 - Recommended for women 50+, men 60+, and those with fracture history or risk factors